 Welcome to our used harps page!
 We only sell high-quality used harps that are in playable condition.
 Most of our used inventory has been recently regulated, and the strings have been either fully replaced or selectively updated so that they are in good condition.
 We want to make sure you can fully appreciate the tone of your instrument when you come to try it out.
-While we do take consignment harps, we will only take those that have either been recently updated, or that we update ourselves.
-Hear are our current offerings:
+While we do take consignment harps, we will only take those that are either up-to-date on maintenance, or that we update ourselves (we have a very reasonably-priced, in-house harp technician).
+Here are our current offerings:

 Used Hummingbird Lupine 34 String